As Elon Musk takes over Twitter, free speech limits tested

 'Golden parachutes' for 3 fired Twitter executives worth $122 mln -Equilar

-(Reporting by Sheila Dang in Dallas; editing by Kenneth Li and Nick Zieminski)
+(Reporting by Sheila Dang in Dallas; editing by Kenneth Li, Nick Zieminski and Deepa Babington)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.